siratl/ReusableCodes/README.md

 # ReusableCodes
-just a bunch of reusable components of code.
+Just a bunch of reusable components of code such as:

+* [x] Carousel - slide